-Sr. No. Name of the Scheme Nature of the Scheme Investment Objectives Benchmark ## Plan Inception Date/ 1 Year Pe rformance Inception ormance Net Assets as Allotment Scheme^ Benchmark on March 31, 2024 (Rs. in Cr.)
-61 DSP Multicap Fund An open ended equity scheme The investment objective of the Nifty 500 Multicap Regular 30-Jan-24 - -0.53% 2.03% 42.44 rund linvesting across large cap, mid cap, small cap stocks scheme is to seek to generate long-term capital appreciation from a portfolio of equity and equity related securities across market capitalization.
+Name of the Scheme Nature of the Scheme Investment Objectives Benchmark ## Plan Inception Date/ 1 Year Pe erformance Inception ormance Net Assets as Allotment Scheme^ Benchmark Scheme ^ on March 31, 2024 (Rs. in Cr.)
+61 An open ended The investment Nifty 500 Regular 30-Jan-24 -0.53% 2.03% 42.44 Fund equity scheme investing across large cap, mid cap, small cap stocks objective of the scheme is to seek to generate long-term capital appreciation from a portfolio of equity and equity related securities across market capitalization.
 There is no assurance that the investment objective of the Scheme will be achieved.
-50:25:25 TRI Direct 30-Jan-24 - - -0.28% 2.03% 765.67 62 DSP Nifty Healthcare ETF An open ended scheme replicating/ tracking Nifty Healthcare Index The Scheme seeks to provide returns that, before expenses, correspond to the total return of the underlying index (Nifty Healthcare TRI), subject to tracking errors.
+Multicap 50:25:25 TRI Direct 30-Jan-24 - - -0.28% 2.03% 765.67 62 DSP Nifty Healthcare ETF An open ended scheme replicating/ tracking Nifty Healthcare Index The Scheme seeks to provide returns that, before expenses, correspond to the total return of the underlying index (Nifty Healthcare TRI), subject to tracking errors.
 There is no assurance or guarantee that the investment objective of the scheme will be achieved.
 Nifty Healthcare TRI NA 01-Feb-24 - - 6.19% 6.26% 44.02 63 DSP US An open The investment S&P US Regular 18-Mar-24 1.13% 1.37% 8.26 ended fund of funds scheme investing in units of ETFs and/or Funds focused on US Treasury Bonds objective of the scheme is to generate income & long term capital appreciation by investing in units of ETFs and/or Funds focused on US Treasury Bonds.
 There is no assurance that the investment objective of the Scheme will be achieved.
-Treasury Bond Index Direct 18-Mar-24 - - 1.13% 1.37% 3.73 64 Liquid Rate ETF An open ended scheme replicating/ tracking S&P BSE Liquid Rate Index.
+Treasury Bond Index Direct 18-Mar-24 - - 1.13% 1.37% 3.73 64 DSP S&P BSE Liquid Rate ETF (Refer note 9) An open ended scheme replicating/ tracking S&P BSE Liquid Rate Index.
 A relatively low interest rate risk and relatively low credit risk.
-The Scheme seeks to provide returns before expenses that correspond to the returns of S&P BSE Liquid Rate Index, subject to tracking errors.
-There is no assurance that the investment objective of the Scheme will be achieved.
-S&P BSE Liquid Rate Index (Refer note 10) NA 27-Mar-24 - 0.02% 0.10% 70.07
+The Scheme seeks to provide returns before expenses that correspond to the returns of S&P BSE Liquid Rate Index, subject to tracking S&P BSE Liquid Rate Index (Refer note 10) NA 27-Mar-24 - - 0.02% 0.10% 70.07

-[^]Past performance may or may not be sustained in the future.
+^Past performance may or may not be sustained in the future.